Free PDF: How to build your dream coaching business that frees you from the 9-5

 A business coach is someone who helps provide feedback, set the direction, and give tools, guidance, and perspective to entrepreneurs (or aspiring ones).
 Business coaches act like mentors and mentorship can have a big impact.

 One-third of successful entrepreneurs have turned to a mentor or support group.
 33% of top-performing founders are mentored by successful entrepreneurs.
-And 92% of small business owners agree that mentors have an impact on their growth and the survival of their business.

 What’s more, 88% of business owners with a mentor say that having one is invaluable.